OliveThePuffin/yorha-grub-theme/README.md

 # YoRHa GRUB theme

-There are 2 folders for resolution, 4k which I have tested and know looks accurate, and 1080p which is an unverified guess, so tweaking number values may be needed.
+There are 2 folders for resolution, 4k which I have tested and know looks accurate, and 1080p which is an unverified guess, so tweaking number values may be needed in theme.txt

 Basically to install, just copy the folder you need to `/boot/grub/themes/` and edit your `/etc/default/grub` file to include